APLMOOC/APLMOOC/docs/course/ch6/part3.md

 42
 ```

-In the next section, we will introduce a method to convert between bases without needing to know how many places are needed beforehand.
+In section 6.4, we will introduce a method to convert between bases without needing to know how many places are needed beforehand.

 ## Mixed radix units